th3d00rw4y/VarbiAPI/ReadMe.md

 <!-- ROADMAP -->
 ## Roadmap

- - [x] Adding compability for working with datasource
+ - [x] Adding compability for working more schemas, such as Permissions, Organizations and Privileges
  - [x] Improve error message handling

 <!-- ACKNOWLEDGEMENTS -->